DigitalProductschool/AgenticAICoach/README.md

 # Scalable Coaching for AI Entrepreneurship

-Agentic AI Coach is an open-source project that uses CrewAI for implementation and orchestration of collaborative multi-agentic AI systems agents to coach AI Entrepreneurs on navigating their challenges.
+Agentic AI Coach is an open-source project that uses CrewAI for implementation and orchestration of collaborative multi-agentic AI systems to coach AI Entrepreneurs on navigating their challenges.
 This project fosters community contributions by allowing members to submit their own AI agents.
 It is pioneered by the [AI Makerspace](https://github.com/DigitalProductschool/AI-Makerspace) community of DPS to provide scalable coaching for AI entrepreneurship teams.
 DPS community of AI engineers are all invited to contribute by submitting Agents Tasks, and Crews.

 ## Features